 …with eight-year-old Mary serving as “official taster.”

-While Jenny made rich chocolate icing, Elizabeth went outside to cut a fresh white hydrangea as a cake topper.
+While Jennie made rich chocolate icing, Elizabeth went outside to cut a fresh white hydrangea as a cake topper.

 Well, I’ve seen fresh flowers on cakes before yet this was the first time I saw the secret to how to keep them looking fresh: those little plastic vials that you can easily get from any corner flower shop.